The Month of Hijjah and the Sacred Pilgrimage to Mecca

 Sidi taught us that “making a sacrifice”, which means to donate an amount of money that is meaningful to you to feed, clothe, and shelter the poor, is an important part of our spiritual path.
 When we give away something we’re attached to (in this case, money) it purifies the lower ego/nafs and shows Allah that we are committed to our spiritual growth and our ultimate goal of fully embodying the stations of fana’ and baqa’ and being in complete service to Allah, Most High.
 Click here to learn more about why we give a sacrifice.

-In 2022 at the time of this post, it costs Sidi’s family $800 to sacrifice a sheep for ‘Eid al-Adha.
-To make a sacrifice and donate $800 for a sheep to feed the poor in the Holy Land, click the button below.
+In 2023 it costs $850 to sacrifice a sheep for ‘Eid al-Adha.
+To make a sacrifice and donate $850 for a sheep to feed the poor in the Holy Land, click the button below.

 Mahdi Al Jamal